hmfic1/DataCleaning/README.md

 The goal of the Getting and Cleaning Data project is to demonstrate techniques for extracting data from the internet, reshaping the data, and tidying it to provide a format easily used for subsequent analysis.

-The run_analysis.R script reads the data provided subsets it, selecting only the mean and standard deviation variables.
+The run_analysis.R script reads the data provided and subsets it, selecting only the mean and standard deviation variables.
 The script then manipulates the data to combine the test and training data and to add appropriate varable names.

 The script groups the data and summarizes it to create a tidy data set with the average of each variable for each activity for each subject, putting the final data into a format ready for further evaluation.